MikeHopley/ftl-ships-strategy/index.md

 Treat it as a weaker Lanius A (no hacking) or Kestrel A (weaker weapons).
 Shields-3, shields-4, then look for a weapon.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.

 Put the Lanius in piloting, as this part of the ship is awkward to vent.
-Pre-vent nearby rooms, then allow them to refill slightly: refilling makes it easier to distract your Lanius if they get mind-controlled, and gives them time to man doors before enemy boarders flee.
+Pre-vent nearby rooms, then allow them to refill slightly: refilling makes it easier for other crew to distract your Lanius if they get mind-controlled.
+It also gives the Lanius time to man doors before enemy boarders flee.

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.